PelionIoT/mbl-docs/Docs/Reqs_and_env/set_up_env_and_hardware.md

 Supported boards:

 * [NXP Warp7](https://www.nxp.com/support/developer-resources/nxp-designs/warp7-next-generation-iot-and-wearable-development-platform:WARP7).
 You will also need two micro USB cables.
-* [Raspberry Pi 3](https://www.raspberrypi.org/products/) with a micro SD card and a C232HD-DDHSP-0 cable to connect it to a PC.
+* [Raspberry Pi3 B and B+](https://www.raspberrypi.org/products/) with a micro SD card and a C232HD-DDHSP-0 cable to connect it to a PC.

     <span class="warning">Raspberry Pi 3 is suitable for development only; do not use it for production.</span>